Please update your links.

 ARKs are URLs designed to support long-term access to information objects.
-They identify objects of any type:
+In 2001 ARKs were introduced to identify objects of any type:

 ARKs are assigned for a variety of reasons:

-Since 2001 over 470 organizations spread across fifteen countries registered to assign ARKs.
-Registrants include libraries, archives, museums (Smithsonian), publishers (PeerJ), government agencies (EPA), academic institutions (Princeton), and technology companies (Google).
+Since 2001 over 550 organizations spread across fifteen countries registered to assign ARKs.
+Registrants include libraries, archives, museums (Smithsonian), publishers, government agencies, academic institutions (Princeton), and technology companies (Google).
 Some of the major users are

 The group is intended as a public forum for people interested in sharing with and learning from others about how ARKs have been or could be used in identifier applications.